Odilon Barrot

-Camille Hyacinthe Odilon Barrot (/fr/; 19 July 1791 – 6 August 1873) was a French politician who was briefly head of the council of ministers under the presidency of Louis Napoleon Bonaparte.
+Camille Hyacinthe Odilon Barrot (/bɑːˈroʊ/ ba-ROH, /fr/; 19 July 1791 – 6 August 1873) was a French politician who was briefly head of the council of ministers under the presidency of Louis Napoleon Bonaparte.

 Early life

 Barrot was born at Villefort, Lozère.
 He belonged to a legal family, his father, an advocate of Toulouse, having been a member of the Convention who had voted against the death of Louis XVI.
 Odilon Barrot's earliest recollections were of the October insurrection of 1795.
 He was sent to the military school of Saint-Cyr, but later moved to the Lycee Napoleon to study law and was called to the Parisian bar in 1811.

 He married the granddaughter of the liberal politician Guillaume-Xavier Labbey de Pompières (1751–1831).

 He was the brother of Adolphe Barrot and Ferdinand Barrot.

 He was placed in the office of the politician Jean Mailhe, who was advocate before the council of state and the court of cassation and was proscribed at the second restoration.
 Barrot eventually succeeded him in both positions.
 His dissatisfaction with the Restoration government was shown in his conduct during some political trials.
 For his opposition in 1820 to a law by which any person might be arrested and detained on a warrant signed by three ministers, he was summoned before a court of assize, but acquitted.

 Although intimate with Lafayette and others, he took no share in their schemes for the overthrow of the government, but in 1827 he joined the association known as "Aide-toi, le ciel t'aidera".